 How did that work in Argentina?
 That is exactly what governments implemented, only to destroy the currency, create more inflation and send the economy to stagflation (read).

-These two factors, inflation and high taxation, negatively impact competitiveness and ease to attract capital, invest and create jobs, relegating a nation of enormous potential, such as Argentina, to the final positions of the World Economic Forum index, when it should be at the top.
+These two factors, inflation, and high taxation, negatively impact competitiveness and ease to attract capital, invest and create jobs, relegating a nation of enormous potential, such as Argentina, to the final positions of the World Economic Forum index, when it should be at the top.

-Excessive inflation and high taxes are two almost identical factors that hide an excessive public expenditure that has acted as a brake on economic activity, since it is not considered as a service to facilitate economic activity, but as an end in itself.
+Excessive inflation and high taxes are two almost identical factors that hide an excessive public expenditure that has acted as a brake on economic activity since it is not considered as a service to facilitate economic activity, but as an end in itself.
 The consolidated public expenditure reached 47.9% of GDP in 2016, a figure that is clearly disproportionate.
 Even if we consider primary public expenditure, that is, excluding the cost of debt, it doubled between 2002 and 2017.

-The idea that a country’s debt is not a liability but simply an asset that will be absorbed by savers no matter what, is incorrect as it does not consider three factors.
+The idea that a country’s debt is not a liability but simply an asset that will be absorbed by savers no matter what is incorrect as it does not consider three factors.

-- No debt is an asset because government says so, but because there is real demand for it.
+- No debt is an asset because the government says so, but because there is a real demand for it.
 The government does not decide the demand for that bond or credit instrument, the savers do.
 And savings are not unlimited, hence deficit spending is not endless either.

 - No debt instrument is an attractive asset if it is imposed onto savers through repression.
 Even if the government imposes the confiscation of savings to cover its imbalances, the capital flight intensifies. it is literally like making a human body stop breathing in order to conserve oxygen.

 The government does not have a better or more accurate understanding of the needs and demand for goods and services or the productive capacity of the economy.
-In fact it has all the incentives to overspend and transfer its inefficiencies to everyone else.
+In fact, it has all the incentives to overspend and transfer its inefficiencies to everyone else.

 As such, like any perverse incentive under the so-called “stimulate internal demand” fallacy, the government simply creates larger monetary imbalances to disguise the fiscal deficit created by spending and lending without real economic return.
 Creating massive inflation, economic stagnation as productivity collapses and impoverishing everyone.